Site Map

 Emboldened by this success, Chatterton began 'finding' more of Rowley's poetry.
 He also produced poems using his own name, but found that anything by Chatterton was ignored, whereas work by Rowley was eagerly sought after.

-In April, 1770 Chatterton left for London, determined to make it on his own merits as a writer.
-But a mere four months later, unable to find any work, without money, and near starvation, he penned a farewell poem and poisoned himself with arsenic.
+In April 1770, Chatterton left for London, determined to make it on his own merits as a writer.
+But four months later, on August 24, 1770, unable to find any work, without money, and near starvation, he penned a farewell poem: "Have mercy, Heaven! when here I cease to live / And this last act of wretchedness forgive."
+He then poisoned himself with arsenic.
 He was only seventeen years old.

 Upon his death, Chatterton's work was discovered and published.
-It ended up becoming quite popular and exerted an enormous influence upon the later Romantic poets.
+It ended up becoming enormously popular and exerted a strong influence upon the later Romantic poets.
 Wordsworth, for instance, referred to him as 'the marvelous boy' and Keats dedicated Endymion to him.

 Links and References